-Welcome to the Section on Practical Living Considerations.
+Welcome to our section on Practical Living Considerations.
 Here you can find practical tips about life in Costa Rica.

 Money in Costa Rica.
 How is the Currency.

 The Costa Rican currency is the “COLON”.
 The different bills are set forth below.
-The exchange rate between the Costa Rican Colon and the US Dollar or EU Euro fluctuates.
-You can determine the current exchange rate by looking it up at the Central Bank of Costa Rica which provides currency conversions with all major currencies worldwide: Costa Rican Colon Exchange Rate
+The exchange rate between the Costa Rican Colon and the US Dollar or EU Euro fluctuates according to pre-established band set by the Costa Rica Central Bank.
+You can determine the current exchange rate by looking it up at the Central Bank of Costa Rica website which provides currency conversion rates: Costa Rican Colon Exchange Rate

 1,000 Colones.
 The face on the Bill is Braulio Carrillo Colina